daytonaio/daytona/README.md

 6. **Test your changes**

     Ensure to test your changes by running the project locally.
-You can also run the tests by running `go test ./...` in the root of the project.
+    Run the following command in the daytona root directory to run the tests:

+    ```bash
+    go test ./...
+    ```

 7. **Generate docs**